Have you ever felt that the job you doing make you feel drained, have you asked yourself if you are burned out or if you hate your job. You should.

 Alter The Way You Do Your Tasks

 When you reach a state of burnout, maybe what’s needed is to jumpstart the brain with a new way of doing the task at hand?
 For example, in my writing situation, whenever I see Microsoft Word now, I feel really exhausted and I don’t want to do the required task.
 I’ve seen Word too many times over the years, and now I can barely get a single word down if I am using the software.
 So I suddenly switched and after trying out various other apps, I finally settled on Scrivener.

-For example, as a project manager in IT, I use MS Project with Waterfall model, try a new project management tool for agile(scrum) model e.g scrumwise.
+For example, as a project manager in IT, I use MS Project with the Waterfall model, try a new project management tool for the agile(scrum) model e.g scrumwise.

-I like to hear from you, so let me know what your view are.
+I like to hear from you, so let me know what your view is.